alfredojosemartin/QuienSoy/README.md

 # QuienSoy
 An open-source game with tha Heads Up Style

-Every pull-request will be analize maybe will be included, just to make this game better.
+Every pull-request will be evaluated in order to be included in the final product.